believeinlain/PyAedatTools/README.md

 ![ArcStar Implementation](/images/ArcStar_implementation.png)
 Screenshot from running [testDisplayPedestrian.py](https://github.com/believeinlain/PyAedatTools/blob/master/testDisplayPedestrian.py), which performs corner detection on pedestrian data from reference [2] using recommended Arc* parameters from reference [1] on an SAE constructed from 'on' events (shown in white).
 The detected corners are shown in red, and the 'off' events are shown in black.

+This approach was found to be quite effective at finding corners on a variety of datasets, however we still need to find a means of discriminating between corners from noise, corners from objects, and corners from dynamic scenery.
+Also, this approach is somewhat expensive in its current implementation, and although it could stand to be optimized somewhat, it may also be replaced by a less accurate but faster algorithm.

 ## Outstanding issues